 NVMe Over Fibre Channel

-Another big story out of Pure Storage is the further expansion of Fibre Channel support in the mainstream FlashBlade array.
+Another big story out of Pure Storage is the further expansion of Fibre Channel support in the mainstream FlashBlade.
 Purity//FA 6.1 adds support for ActiveCluster and NVMe over Fibre Channel, which dramatically reduces latency and increases throughput for applications using them.
 It also adds a “SafeMode” for snapshots, protecting them from ransomware.

 FlashArray is a familiar product for Tech Field Day viewers and Gestalt IT readers, and has become one of the dominant products in the modern datacenter.
 It is an all-flash storage array supporting mainstream workloads, including SAN and NAS, and can be expanded with QLC flash capacity.

 Although FlashArray has long supported Fibre Channel connectivity, ActiveCluster and NVMe was not supported there until now.
 ActiveCluster has used IP based connectivity since its 2017 introduction but will be much faster now, thanks to Fibre Channel.
 Pure promises 5 ms latency for FC clusters, a reduction of more than 50%.
 NVMe support was previously limited to RoCE but now adds Fibre Channel Fabrics, an increasingly popular alternative.
 One assumes that the company will add NVMe over TCP/IP in the future, but that’s not part of version 6.1.